 - No need to go hashtag-crazy, but be sure to summarize your tweet with an appropriate hashtag or two (at most).
 All tweets with hashtags get double engagement.
 Here is some helpful information for those new to using Twitter for their blogs.

 - Connect with your audience on the emotion behind the post.
 Read this post on emotional headlines from CoSchedule to find the right power words for your copy.

 - Once you have somewhat mastered Twitter, use it to drive traffic to your next social media channel, like Facebook.
 Send your followers over to Facebook for live streams.

 I am not a pro with LinkedIn, but I will give you tips from others who are!
 And the best tip is that LinkedIn is a great place to re-post blog content.
 It is a network for ‘professionals’, but is used for sharing industry articles and blogging content.

 - Now that LinkedIn has an influencer program, you can share blog content to a much larger audience.

 - Unlike other social media, which has limited content sharing, you can share full text and images with author/source credit.
 You get 100 characters for the title and 40,000 for the body text!

 - 29% of online adults use LinkedIn, so that is a lot of reach.

 I hope that you have enjoyed this post and have learned some tips to use in your social media copy.
 This list is not comprehensive.
 Instead, I opted to share about the big four social media channels.
 Pick one of them and learn all that you can about bringing traffic to it.
 This will help you understand your audience better and it will make sharing easier.

 Speaking of sharing, please share this post with anyone who may benefit from it.
-And sign up for my FREE weekly newsletter of tips and tricks, plus free stuff, for bloggers.
-There is a sign up form in the sidebar and one below this post.
+And don’t forget to click the image below to sign up for my FREE my 5-Minute Guide to Copywriting.

 Happy blogging, and follow me on Pinterest!